 For every clinical trial we sponsor, we establish safety committees that report any adverse events on a global level to health authorities, and who take appropriate action when required.

-In addition, Bioethics Expert Groups keep track of emerging issues, re-evaluate risks and act upon any findings.
-Current topics under review include: global adherence to ethical guidelines, focus on vulnerable populations in informed consent (especially children), transparency in investigator-sponsored studies, use of social media and collection of clinical data in real world evidence studies.
+In addition, Bioethical Expert Groups keep track of emerging issues, re-evaluate risks and act upon any findings.
+Current topics in focus include, global adherence to ethical guidelines, focus on vulnerable populations and impact on crises like the Covid -19 pandemic, international conflicts or similar catastrophes that can influence the patients safety or data integrity in connection with participation in a clinical trial.

 All Novo Nordisk clinical trials and clinical research activities are governed by national laws and international conventions.